airsoftnorge/TECP/README.md

 Have physical points of interest that can be captured and have them reflect which teams hold which points on their TAK EUD.
 Make the programming as easy to modify as possible, to enable new ideas to quickly be implemented.

+Implementation with [meshtastic](https://meshtastic.org/) to reduce cost of each unit.

 # Moving parts

 ### TAK Gateway